IBM-Cloud/ansible-collection-ibm/docs/ibm_lbaas.rst

 Parameters
 ----------

-  description (False, str, None)
-    Description of a load balancer.

   subnets (True, list, None)
     (Required for new resource) The subnet where this Load Balancer will be provisioned.

   protocols (False, list, None)
     Protocols to be assigned to this load balancer.

-  name (True, str, None)
-    (Required for new resource) The load balancer's name.

   type (False, str, PUBLIC)